btmxh/nrs/specification.md

 #### 7. Horror

-Activated Unpleasant factor are given to entries with spooky stuff.
+Moderate Unpleasant factor are given to entries with spooky stuff.

 Giving me a sleepless night is 4 score, and every jumpscare is 1 score.